 Renewing Your CDL in New Hampshire

 Renewing your CDL is your responsibility.
 Because many employers also track your license activity they may remind you of your renewal date.
-Providing you haven't forgotten to update the state on any address changes, the New Hampshire Division of Motor Vehicles (DMV) will send you a reminder two months before your license expires.
+Providing you haven't forgotten to update the state on any address changes, the New Hampshire Division of Motor Vehicles (DMV) will send you a reminder 2 months before your license expires.

 But please, don't wait for the reminder postcard.
 Even if it doesn't come, you must still renew your CDL on time, or you could face traffic tickets and fines.